-This South Africa tour also offers some of the most comfortable and productive African birding in beautiful natural surroundings.
+This South Africa tour also offers some of the most comfortable and productive African birding in breathtaking natural surroundings.
 With its high endemic count and good infrastructure, South Africa gives you an easy introduction to Africa’s birds and iconic big mammals, adding in just a few tricky specialties and localized endemics.
-Add in fine weather, good food, delicious local wines, and impressive African mammals, and you’re in for a real treat.
+Add in fantastic weather, great food, delicious local wines, and impressive African mammals, and you’re in for a real treat.

-- See unique species with expert guides in some of Africa’s finest parks and habitats
+- See unique species with expert guides in some of Africa’s incredible parks and habitats

 - Relax on a day-long boat trip out into the seabird-rich waters off of the coast of Cape Town (weather-permitting)

-- Discover the famed Kruger National Park, Africa’s most wildlife diverse preserve, for fine examples of mega-fauna including big cats, elephants, and more
+- Discover the famed Kruger National Park, Africa’s most wildlife diverse preserve, for super examples of mega-fauna including big cats, elephants, and more

 - Watch for signature birds like Cape Rockjumper, Cape Sugarbird, Blue Crane, African Penguin, Saddle-billed Stork, Malachite Sunbird, Bateleur, Kori Bustard, Lappet-faced Vulture, and Southern Ground Hornbill

 - Experience the peak wildflower bloom at one of the world’s most diverse biomes in the Cape region